bengalskaya/charcounter/README.md

 # charcounter
-An application takes a string and returns the number of unique characters in the string.
+(Java Core) An application takes a string and returns the number of unique characters in the string.